trickstercache/trickster/docs/druid.md

 - `queryType` is `timeseries`, `groupBy`, or `topN`.
 - `intervals` contains exactly one ISO-8601 half-open interval.
+- Both interval boundaries align with the selected granularity and origin.
 - `granularity` has a fixed width:
   - a simple granularity from `second` through `day`;
   - a positive `duration` granularity in milliseconds; or